 Copyright: Jim Sargent 2013

-Helen (Callaghan) Candaele St. Aubin, a star of women's professional baseball in the 1940s whose career inspired the hit film "A League of Their Own," has died.
+Helen (Callaghan) Candaele St. Aubin, a star of women's professional baseball in the 1940s whose career inspired the hit film "A League of Their Own," has died on December 8, 1992.
 She was 63.

 Mrs. St. Aubin passed her talents on the diamond to another of her five sons, Casey Candaele, a player for the Houston Astros.